zeld/psa-update/README.md

 This will interactively ask for vehicle VIN, check for available NAC/RCC/map updates, and extract updates to a USB flash drive.

-Once copied to the USB drive, the update can be applied on the infotainment system following PSA instructions.
+Once copied to the USB drive, the update can be applied on the car infotainment system following stellantis instructions.

 For exemple for Peugeot: